xames3/smart/docs/source/projects/xsnumpy.rst

     np.dot(a, b)

 The result popped out instantly, with no errors.
-But this time, instead of accepting the answer, I found myself asking why I was using :func:`numpy.dot` when I could use :py:data:`numpy.matmul`, which feels more correct.
-And if :func:`numpy.dot` indeed performs matrix multiplication, then what does the ``@`` operator do?
+But this time, instead of accepting the answer, I found myself asking why I was using :func:`np.dot <numpy.dot>` when I could use :py:data:`np.matmul <numpy.matmul>`, which feels more correct.
+And if :func:`np.dot <numpy.dot>` indeed performs matrix multiplication, then what does the :meth:`@ <object.__matmul__>` operator do?
 Why are there two different ways to perform matrix multiplication, and which is the best?

 .. _building-with-a-purpose: